New Haven Symphony Orchestra

 The New Haven Symphony Orchestra is an American symphony orchestra based in New Haven, Connecticut.
-The New Haven Symphony Orchestra gave its first concert in 1895 and is the fourth oldest orchestra in the United States.
-Today, the orchestra is made up of over 65 professionals, most of whom live and work in the Greater New Haven area.
-The NHSO is currently directed by Maestro Alasdair Neale and celebrated the 125th anniversary of its first concert on January 25, 2020.
+The New Haven Symphony Orchestra gave its first concert on January 25, 1894 and is the fourth oldest orchestra in the United States.
+Today, the orchestra is made up of over 65 professionals, many of whom live and work in the Greater New Haven area.
+The NHSO is currently directed by Music Director Perry So.

 History

 The NHSO was founded in 1894 by Morris Steinert (a music merchant) and Horatio William Parker (the head of Yale University's Department of Music).
 Many of the earliest American symphony orchestras were based in large cities like Boston or New York City, yet Steinert and Parker were able to form a viable orchestra made up of local musicians in a relatively smaller city.
 The original members of the NHSO were mainly German-Americans seeking to continue the orchestral traditions of their native country in the United States, where classical music was less appreciated at the time.

 The first performance of the NHSO took place January 25, 1895 at a now-defunct theater on Chapel Street in New Haven near the present-day Union League Café.
 The program included works by Bach, Beethoven, Mendelssohn, and Schubert, as well as two solos performed by Isidore Troostwyk, a Dutch-born violinist who had recently arrived as a Professor of Music at Yale.
 Troostwyk served as concertmaster of the new orchestra.